What is DCP Testing? Benefits of Dynamic Cone Penetrometers

 by Bryan Gee, P.E., on June 12, 2019

-The Dynamic Cone Penetrometer, or DCP, is one of the most efficient and effective tools available for evaluating the strength of soils on site.
+The Dynamic Cone Penetrometer, or DCP, is one of the most efficient and effective tools available for testing the strength of soils on site.
 It is also used to monitor the condition of granular layers and subgrade soils in pavement sections over time.
 Tensar and our partners routinely use the DCP testing tool to help our customers determine the right solutions for their sites, especially when soft soils are involved.

 The DCP is a simple instrument which can be easily carried wherever it is needed.
 It consists of a standard diameter steel rod, a hardened conical tip, and a standard weight hammer which is dropped from the top of the rod against an anvil to advance the tip into the ground.

-To use the device, the hammer is raised to the top of the rod and released in order to drive the rod into the ground.
-Using the vertical scale, the penetration (in inches or millimeters) is recorded for each blow of the hammer.
+To use the DCP device, the hammer is raised to the top of the rod and released in order to drive the rod into the ground.
+Using the vertical scale, the dynamic cone penetration (in inches or millimeters) is recorded for each blow of the hammer.
 This measurement has been correlated against standard measures of soil strength, such as California Bearing Ratio (CBR).

 Examples to Watch: